-Another all too common flaw is the absence of interconnectivity; an event changes events in one area of activity, but somehow places.
-The CSA wins but somehow Flashman But the captivity of Captain David Ralston, is still token-scalped by a certain Sioux to example.
+Another all too common flaw is the absence of interconnectivity; an event changes events in one area of activity, but somehow that change does not affect other persons and places.
+The CSA wins but somehow Flashman is still tokenscalped by a certain Sioux to cover his escape from the Greasy Grass, for example.

-Branfill-Cook has chosen a different point fleet at Oran on June 3, 1940.
+Branfill-Cook has chosen a different point of departure; the British assault on the French fleet at Oran on June 3, 1940.
 He begins with a "novelistic" description of how Admiral Sir James Somerville made a different decision; not to fire on the French ships, but continue conciliating them in the expectation that a French North Africa not alienated from the British would become alienated from the Nazis.